IIT (BHU) Varanasi

-Indian Institute of Technology (BHU) Varanasi (IIT BHU) is a public technical university located in Varanasi, Uttar Pradesh, India.
-Founded in 1919 as the Banaras Engineering College, it became the Institute of Technology, Banaras Hindu University in 1968.
-It was later designated an Indian Institute of Technology.
-IIT (BHU) Varanasi has 16 departments, 3 inter-disciplinary schools and 1 Humanities & Social Sciences Section.
+The Indian Institute of Technology (Banaras Hindu University) Varanasi (IIT-BHU) is a public technical university located in Varanasi, Uttar Pradesh, India.
+It is ranked amongst the most prestigious engineering institutions in the country.
+IIT (BHU) Founded in 1919 as the Banaras Engineering College, it became the Institute of Technology, Banaras Hindu University in 1968.
+It was later designated an Indian Institute of Technology in 2012.
+IIT (BHU) Varanasi has 16 departments, 3 inter-disciplinary schools and a Humanities & Social Sciences Section.
 It is located inside the Banaras Hindu University Campus.
+It has overarching legacy with placements and considered amongst the tier elite engineering institutes in India alongside the other top 7 IITs.

 History

 IIT (BHU) Varanasi has formerly been known as the Banaras Engineering College (BENCO), the College of Mining and Metallurgy (MINMET), the College of Technology (TECHNO) and the Institute of Technology, Banaras Hindu University (IT-BHU).
 Its establishment is intimately linked with that of the Banaras Hindu University (BHU).
 The first convocation ceremony at BHU was held on 2 December 1920.
-BHU has the credit of first starting degree classes in Mechanical Engineering, Electrical Engineering, Metallurgy and Pharmaceutics, thanks to the foresight of its founder, Pt.
+BHU has the credit of first starting degree classes in Mechanical Engineering, Electrical Engineering, Metallurgical Engineering, Mining Engineering and Pharmaceutics, thanks to the foresight of its founder, Pt.
 Madan Mohan Malaviya.

 The Department of Geology was started under BENCO in 1920.
-Courses in Mining and Metallurgy were introduced by the Geology Department.
-The Department of Industrial Chemistry was started in July, 1921.
+The Geology Department introduced courses in Mining and Metallurgy.
+The Department of Industrial Chemistry was started in July 1921.
 In 1923, Mining and Metallurgy were established as separate departments and in 1944, they were raised to the status of a college forming the College of Mining and Metallurgy (MINMET).

 In 1968, BENCO, TECHNO and MINMET were merged and the Institute of Technology (IT-BHU) was established integrating the departments of Mechanical Engineering, Electrical Engineering, Civil and Municipal Engineering, Mining Engineering, Metallurgical Engineering, Chemical Engineering and Technology, Silicate Technology and Pharmaceutics.
 The Department of Silicate Technology subsequently became the Department of Ceramic Engineering.
 A Department of Electronics Engineering was also established.
 The departments of Applied Physics, Applied Mathematics and Applied Chemistry were established in 1985.

 The earlier system of regional admission based on merit lists was replaced in 1972 by admission through Indian Institute of Technology Joint Entrance Examination (IIT-JEE) for undergraduate courses and Graduate Aptitude Test in Engineering (GATE) for postgraduate courses.
-In the tenth meeting of IIT Council in 1972, it was also proposed to convert the then IT-BHU into an IIT and a committee was appointed by IIT Council for the purpose but because of political reasons, the desired conversion could not be achieved then.
+In the tenth meeting of the IIT Council in 1972, it was also proposed to convert the then IT-BHU into an IIT and a committee was appointed by the IIT Council for the purpose but because of political reasons, the desired conversion could not be achieved then.